blackstonemerchant/integration-guides/docs/three-domain-secure.md

 ### Step 4: Include SecureData in Payment Requests

-After the 3DS challenge completes successfully (status: "Y"), the callback will provide an `authenticationValue` containing the SecureData.
+After the 3DS challenge completes successfully (status: "Y" or "A"), the callback will provide an `authenticationValue` containing the SecureData.
 Include this SecureData in your Blackstone payment API requests.

 **Key Response Properties from 3DS Challenge:**

-- **status**: "Y" (passed), "N/C/U" (failed)
+- **status**: "Y" (passed) or "A" (attempted; treated as successful), "N/C/U" (failed)
 - **authenticationValue**: Contains SecureData (when successful)

+Note: If you encounter the message "No result found for transaction as yet", this is not a validation error.
+It is emitted by the 3DS library as part of its internal polling flow while awaiting a final outcome.
+You should ignore this specific message and continue processing normally.

 ### Step 5: Testing

 Use the test cards provided in the [3DS Integrator Test Cards Documentation](https://docs.3dsintegrator.com) to verify your integration works correctly across different scenarios.

+## Go-Live (Production Domains)

+**Important**: Before going live, you must contact the Blackstone team to configure your production domains in the 3DS service.
+You must provide the complete domain name(s) where your checkout or payment form is hosted.
+Each hostname must be configured explicitly; providing only the base domain is not sufficient.
+Examples that must be configured individually:

+- `example.com`
+- `www.example.com`
+- `app.example.com`

 ## Summary